MistaJoka/lawnBook/PRD.md

 - What are we intentionally not building?
 Generic app flows that are boring and bring no joy to completing.
 - What platforms are excluded?
 - What integrations are excluded?
-- What advanced automation is excluded?
+- What advanced automation is excluded? anything with invoicing or sending communications.

 ## 8. Risks

 ### Questions
-- What could block development?
+- What could block development? my knowledge and resources.
 - What could confuse users?
 Non descriptive icons or fields. confusing user flow.
 - What could cause data loss?
 If the offline data does not get succesffuly syncd to the data base when online.
 - What could make the app too expensive?
 User data needed for customer, jobs, and historical data.